KFN002/Sky-Bandits-2/README.md

 # Sky-Bandits-2
 ## The sequel of my previous game about planes, now with older planes and better mechanics.
+- Game was made using pygame and pygame-menu

 ### Starting up:
 - make sure you have the latest version
 - copy all files into one folder/project
 - run main.py
+- use settings.py to change menu window params
+- get this repository starred, help the author;)

+### Troubles playing?
+- check k_spawn variable of different objects in games/game1 and games/game2, configure them as you want.
+- check enemy_map in game_objects, configure speed and health of enemies.

 ### Screenshots: